xemantic/xemantic-kotlin-swing-dsl/README.md

   Swing components from AWT components and is mostly irrelevant for modern purposes).
 * Master JFrame is created with the `WainWindow` builder, which also takes care of setting up the `SwingScope` holding a coroutine scope bound to Swing's event dispatcher thread.
-* Instead of callbacks, events are delivered through `Flow`s, the `listen()` function will collect the flow in the newly launched coroutine, which is cancelled when the window is closed.
+* Instead of event listeners (callbacks), events are delivered through `Flow`s.
+The `listen()` function collects the flow in the newly launched coroutine, which is cancelled when the window is closed.
 * Other coroutine dispatchers, like `IO`, can be used in the event processing pipeline by adding the `flowOn`.
 This makes the cumbersome `SwingWorker` obsolete.
 * Each UI component can be immediately configured with direct access to its properties.